 - see how well certain organs, such as the liver and kidneys, are functioning

-If your doctor has requested that you attend for a FASTING blood test, it could be for glucose or lipid/ cholesterol testing.
+Some tests can be a FASTING blood test.
 For this test to be performed, you are required to fast overnight prior to the blood test.
-This means that youi should not consume FOOD or DRINK( EXCEPT PLAIN WATER) for at least 12 hours before the blood test.
+This means that you should not consume FOOD or DRINK( EXCEPT PLAIN WATER) for at least 12 hours before the blood test.

 Please DO continue to take any prescribed medication with water only.